AQUAMAN (2018): The Things I Liked…

 Aquaman (2018), Jason Momoa, Warner Bros.
 Pictures

-In terms of the elements I wish weren’t quite so about Wan’s movie, that would be the romance between Aurthur and Mera.
+In terms of the elements I wish weren’t quite so about Wan’s film, that would be the romance between Arthur and Mera.
 ‘Forced’ is the word because I simply didn’t buy it.
-I also noticed a few awkward instances regarding the placement of music as well as some less than inspiring dialogue.
-Lastly, we have Manta; he’s simply not the best superhero villain I’ve ever been exposed to.
+I also noticed a few awkward instances regarding the placement of music and some less-than-inspiring dialogue.

+Lastly, we have Manta; he’s simply not close enough to the best superhero villains I’ve ever seen.
 By the end of Aquaman, I was just glad that I found more things to enjoy than not.
 Plus, I’m happy for DC Comics because things seem to be turning around.

-Happy Film Loving
+Happy Film Loving,

 G